 In this situation, most people would either resign to waiting for their next promotion or force themselves to randomly cut back on a big spending point.
 However, the trick to solving such a seemingly complex problem elegantly is to not jump at the above question in the first place.
 Instead, break down the problem into various aspects.
 In this example, “not enough money to pay mortgage for desired house” can be divided into “too little income,” “too high expenses,” and “expectations of future house.”

 Once you have categories, it’s very easy to continue digging.
 Watanabe recommends decision trees.
-For example, you could now list causes for the “too little income” category, like “my company pays less than the industry average,” or “I was passed over for a promotion.”
+For example, you could now list causes for the “too little income” category, like “my company pays less than the industry average,” or “I didn’t get the promotion.”
 When going along these sub branches, you can mark each one with yes or no, to determine whether it’s actually part of the problem.

 With a proper breakdown in hand, it’s much easier to analyze the causes and potential solutions of your problem.